 Built 400-years ago by Sultan Muhammed QuliQutb Shah, the 5th Sultan of the illustrious Qutb Shahi dynasty, Charminar is the centerpiece around which the city of Hyderabad is inhabited.
 A significant part of the history of Hyderabad, the Sultan constructed this edifice right after he shifted his capital from Golkonda to Hyderabad.
 According to historians, the scarcity of water and the plague that affected Golkonda compelled Quli Qutub Shah to construct a new city for his people.
 The sultan prayed for the end of the epidemic that was killing his people and promised to build a monument at the spot wherehe first saw the signs of the disease receding.
 He is said to have traveled to the top of a hill called Kulsumpura and saw a vision of a chariot with four horses, which he took as a sign from God.
 He then ordered the construction of Charminar at the foot of the hill.

 Another legend that is associated with the construction of Charminar is that the Sultan saw his beloved, the gorgeous Baghmati, at the current site and the built a monument representing his love unending love for her.
 This romantic legend gained popularity among the masses but does not go along with the historical dates.
 Apart from this, the inscriptions carved during laying off the foundation stone translates as ‘’Fill this of mine city with people as You have filled the river with fishes O Lord’’, which indicates that the construction of Charminar was simultaneous with the founding of the city.

 The Charminar has been constructed at the juncture of the historical trade route that links the market of Golkonda with the port city of Machhilipatnam.
 From the time of its construction, the city of Hyderabad was designed keeping the Charminar as its centerpiece and is sprawled around in four quadrants along the four fundamental directions.
 The structure was designed by Mir Momin Astarabadi of the Qutb Shahi dynasty who played a crucial role in the layout and preparation of the monument along with the new city.
-Several architects Persia were also invited to offer additional designs and suggestions.
+Several architects from Persia were also invited to offer additional designs and suggestions.

 The structure of the Charminar is a perfect square with individual side measuring 20m each.
-The inspiration for the structure has been taken from the shapes of Shiya Tazias built to commemorate the tragic death of Prophet Muhammaed’s grandson Hussain, at the battle of Karbala.
+The inspiration for the structure has been taken from the shapes of Shiya Tazias built to commemorate the tragic death of Prophet Muhammad’s grandson Hussain, at the battle of Karbala.
 The four grand arches of the structure are 11 m each and open to four different lanes on each side.
 The four minarets on each corner 56m high that houses two balconies and are adorned with small delicate domes and detailed carvings on the exterior walls.
 Inside these minarets, there are spiral staircases with 149 steps and 12 landings.
 The entire structure is a fine specimen of the Indo-Islamic architectural style with plenty of Persian influence as well. while the arches and the small domes are made according to the Islamic architecture, the minarets show Persian architectural influence.
 The intricate stucco floral designs on the ceilings, balconies, and exterior walls speak of Hindu architectural influence as well.